-The limitations of using sector-level scenarios have been considered during the scenario analysis process.
-Regulatory guidance was referred to throughout the development of our scenario narratives and the sector-level scenario narratives were modified for specific analysis undertaken during workshops.
+Regulatory guidance was referred to throughout the development of our scenario narratives.
+In our first reporting period, sector-level scenario narratives were modified for specific analysis undertaken during workshops.
 This included adding further detail that ensured the scenario narratives were relevant to the Scheme's Funds and adding descriptions of driving forces/critical uncertainties identified during workshops.
+In our second reporting period, the modifications to the scenario narratives were reviewed and updated to ensure they remained relevant.